K-3 Literacy Plans

 A.R.S. § 15-701 prohibits a student from being promoted from the third grade if the student obtains a score on the reading portion of the statewide assessment that demonstrates the student's reading falls far below (FFB) the third grade level.

-The law requires school districts and charter schools to offer 3rd grade students who score FFB on the statewide assessment at least one of the intervention and remediation strategies listed in statute which are as follows:
+The law requires school districts and charter schools to offer 3rd grade students who score FFB on the statewide assessment more than one of the intervention and remediation strategies listed in statute which are as follows: